dan-mcm/event-planner/README.md

 ## 'Production' Deployment [Azure]

 Temporarily hosted and deployed on Azure instance.
 Reusing existing ACR container registry for ease of access, deploying on low CPU/Memory VM so must be built remotely.
+*Error with encryption key so unable to host at time of writing, service must be run locally*

 ```
 # build and run images locally